CorbinSteele/corbinsteele.github.io/blog/_posts/2015-05-07-website-footer.md

   * Setting <body> position to relative does absolutely nothing to the size or location of the <body> box itself.
 However, it is necessary because setting the <footer> box's position to absolute causes the <footer> box's position to be determined by the next box up the change that has had it's position attribute hard-set in some way (or <html> if none have).
 Without setting this attribute in <body>, the <footer> would be placed "absolute" with respect to the <html> box instead, leading to it being over any content that overflows the browser window height.
   * Setting <footer> position to absolute ignores all padding and margin settings, and simply places the box in some "absolute" position with respect to it's first container that has also had its position attribute set.
   * Setting <footer> bottom to 0 causes it to be placed at the very bottom of <body> in this specific case.
 Which is precisely where the padding-bottom is.

-This dataset is one of the [Marian Jureckzo](/repo/people/data-donors/promise3.html) Datasets.

-This dataset uses the [CK](/repo/defect/ck) OO metrics.